NewDefectus/defasm/core/README.md

 ```

 ## JavaScript exports
-The package also exports a JavaScript prototype called `AssemblyState`; it represents the assembler's state, and as such contains the following data:
+The package also exports a JavaScript class called `AssemblyState`; it represents the assembler's state, and as such contains the following data:
+* `bytes` - the number of bytes generated after the last call to `secondPass`
+* `compiledRange` - the range of text parsed by the compiler during the last call to `compile` (used for debugging)
-* `instructions` - a two-dimensional array of assembled instructions where each row corresponds to a line of source code (note that the instructions also form a linked list).
+* `instructions` - the dummy header node of a linked list containing all the instructions of the program
+* `source` - the source code of the program
-* `symbols` - a map from a symbol name to the symbol's definition (if it exists) and its references.
+* `symbols` - a map from a symbol name to the symbol's definition (if it exists) and its references
-* `bytes` - the number of bytes generated after the last call to `secondPass`.

-`AssemblyState` has 3 methods:
+`AssemblyState` has 6 methods:
-* `compile` - usually assembles a given string of source code and discards the previous state; however, it can also be configured to insert (and/or remove) lines of code and update the state appropriately.
-The assembler aims to perform as few recompilations as possible, so you can rest assured this function is fairly efficient.
+* `compile` - usually assembles a given string of source code and discards the previous state; however, it can also be configured to replace parts of the code and update the state appropriately.
+The assembler aims to perform as few recompilations as possible, so you can rest assured this function is quite efficient.
 * `secondPass` - performs a second pass on the state, resolving symbol references and reporting errors.
 You typically won't need to use this (it's called automatically after `compile` unless configured otherwise with `doSecondPass`); it's available in case you wish to make multiple changes at once before executing the second pass, which is more efficient.
 * `dump` - creates a `Buffer` containing the bytes of all the instructions, one after the other.
+* `line` - creates a `Range` object that spans a given line (useful for replacing/inserting lines in `compile`)
+* `iterate` - iterates over the instructions using a given callback, passing the instruction's line as a second parameter (note that if an instruction spans multiple lines, it will be called once for each line).
+* `iterateLines` - similar to the above, but each line gets one iteration, and the callback is given an array of all instructions that appear on the line.

 ### Example